Midnight Runners: Plot

-Ki-joon and Hee-yeol are students at the Korean National Police University.
-One day, around midnight, they witness a kidnapping of a girl named Yun-Jung on their way back from the club.
-The local police station's missing persons department, however, is busy with the kidnapping of a son of a business mogul at the time and is unable to investigate the case.
-Knowing that they are in the critical hours after a kidnapping, they embark on their amateur investigation.
-When Ki-joon and Hee-yeol catch up with the kidnappers, it appears that the gang is running an unfertilized egg harvesting ring and there are many more girls locked up at their hideout.
+Ki-joon and Hee-yeol are best friends and students at the Korean National Police University.
+One night while out drinking in Gangnam, they witness the kidnapping of a young girl and consequently report it to the Gangnam police station.
+However, the station's Missing Persons Unit prioritizes a high-profile kidnapping of a business mogul's grandson over the case.
+Knowing they are in the critical hours after a kidnapping, the duo take matters into their own hands.

-Ki-joon and Hee-yeol tries to save them but are instead beaten and locked up.
-After escaping their captors, they return the next day to an empty hideout and a cold trail.
-As they are not acting police officers, their professor Yang Sung-il tells them not to pursue the case any further.
-Unable to wait for the bureaucracy to resolve the case, they once again embark on their own investigation.
-They undergo heavy physical training and manage to track the kidnappers down, with the help of CCTV footage, to a fertility clinic.
-Armored up with weapons, the duo venture in to liberate the girls by themselves, this time much more prepared.
+Through their amateur investigation, Ki-joon and Hee-yeol catch up with the kidnappers, who are running an unfertilized egg harvesting ring, and learn that many more girls are locked up in their hideout.
+Ki-joon and Hee-yeol try to save them, but are beaten and locked up.
+After escaping their captors, the duo later return to an empty hideout and a cold trail.
+As they are only students, their professor Yang Sung-il warns them against pursuing the case or risk facing expulsion.

+Unable to wait, they once again embark on their own investigation.
+With the help of CCTV footage, they track the van to a fertility clinic.
+They undergo heavy physical training and "borrow" armor equipment from the University.
+Ki-joon and Hee-yeol go to the fertility clinic, where they subdue all the enforcers, including their boss Yang-choon.
+They call the police to arrest the kidnappers despite knowing they will get expelled for their actions.